DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 * `spack find --loaded -p <package name>` will tell you the path to the actual contents of a Spack-installed package

+Finally, when `dbt-build` is run, a file called `daq_app_rte.sh` is produced and placed in your installation area (`$DBT_INSTALL_DIR`).
+You generally don't need to think about `daq_app_rte.sh` unless you're curious; it's a sourceable file which contains environment variables that [nanorc](https://dune-daq-sw.readthedocs.io/en/latest/packages/nanorc/) uses to launch processes when performing runs.

 ## Next Step